GET FIRED UP!

 You can only make change if you’re a part of it.
 Do more than hope for it.
-Get Fired Up to make the change you want to see a reality—register to vote and complete the 2020 census.
-You have until October 5 to register to vote, and you can do it easily at your local county clerk’s office, DMV or public library.
+Get Fired Up to make the change you want to see a reality—register to vote and then take a friend to the poll to vote with you.
+You have until October 10 to register to vote in the upcoming November General Election, and you can do it easily at your local county clerk’s office, DMV or public library.

 Sign Up to Be a Poll Worker

 Elections are the cornerstone of our democratic system and Poll Workers are vital to the election process.
 Poll Workers are responsible for conducting elections in each Polling Place on Election Day.
 They ensure that the election is administered fairly and in accordance with Federal and Arkansas law.
 Applicants should be patient, helpful, courteous and considerate.